 “Let’s teach them a lesson if they ever show up here.”

-It would be strange for Christian to not react to this statement.
-We must not knee-jerk react, however.
-Let’s reason together, as the Lord said.
+It would be strange for a Christian not react to this statement.
+However, we must not knee-jerk react.
+Instead, let’s reason together, as the Lord instructs.1

-Falwell Jr is address safety on Liberty University Campus, something that should be addressed.
+Falwell Jr strongly addressed and advocated for safety on Liberty University Campus.
 And for that, I commend him.
 Yes, many Christians would believe we are not even to use force to defend an attacker on a campus.
-I respect their desire to obey Christ as they understand His teachings.
+I respect their desire to obey Christ as they understand His teachings, even if misguided.

-However, for those of us who understand that Christ would have us stand in the gap for others, I’m disturbed by the language and willingness to “kill” so that we can teach them a lesson.
+However, for those of us who understand that Christ would have us stand in the gap for others, I’m disturbed by the language and willingness to kill so that we can “teach them a lesson.”
 Is that what Christ taught?
+Is that the spirit of the Law?

 Even if we take Jesus’ teachings literally, there is no way we could fulfill them literally.
 We are to resist Satan, and he is the epitome of evil.
-No, rather His teachings were designed to soften our hearts, to do whatever we could in this dark world to save and love even those who are evil.
+Rather Jesus’ teachings are designed to soften our hearts, to do whatever we could in this dark world to save and love even those who are evil.
+Obviously this is not always possible and even unlikely, but we should keep our hearts thusly inclined.

 We are here to teach others the love of Christ not “vengeance is ours”.
 Now, Falwell Jr. might not have intended for his remarks to come across as they did.
 And to the end, he clarified with this: